tomyaacov/BPpyEvaluation/README.md

 mvn clean compile exec:java -Dexec.args="dining_philosophers 3 true true"
 ```

+The data in Table 3 concerning BPjs can be obtained by running scripts `scripts/bounded.sh` and `scripts/unbounded.sh`  (**this may take multiple days and may require additional resources**).

 #### Probabilistic Model Checking

-The code for running the probabilistic model checking experiments is in the ``prob_modeling`` directory:
+The code for running the probabilistic model checking experiments (Section 5) is in the ``prob_modeling`` directory:

 ```shell
 cd prob_modeling
 ```

-This experiment includes an initial step of downloading and installing the prism model checker inside the ``prob_modeling`` directory:
+Running the experiments requires an initial step of downloading and installing the prism model checker inside the ``prob_modeling`` directory:

 ```shell
 curl https://www.prismmodelchecker.org/dl/prism-4.8-linux64-x86.tar.gz -o prism-4.8-linux64-x86.tar.gz